‘Big one to eliminate’: Elon Musk spotlights cost of federal entitlements amid fear of cuts to programs

 “Most of the federal spending is entitlements.
 So that’s the big one to eliminate.
 That’s the sort of half trillion, maybe six, 700 billion,” Musk said on Monday in an interview with Fox Business’ Larry Kudlow.

-Amid reaction to Musk’s interview, President Donald Trump’s communications team defended Musk’s comments, saying in a Tuesday morning X post, “Lying hacks.
+Amid opponents suggesting Musk’s interview is a major sign the administration will target social security, President Donald Trump’s communications team defended Musk’s comments, saying in a Tuesday morning X post, “Lying hacks.
 He was talking about waste, fraud, and abuse — of which there is $500+ billion every year.”

 The SpaceX and Tesla CEO questioned federal entitlements in his interview, particularly the number of people benefiting from social security and Small Business Administration loans.